iivanoo/covid-apps-observer/data/data_us/reports/resources/com.soc.mycolorado___4.6/report.md

 > A bit complicated to set up due to security items, but I really like having my drivers license, fishing license, etc, easily avaliable<br> :date: __2021-05-19 16:30:54__

-> Love the app however it's kind of a pain to get a verification every time you need to use it<br> :date: __2021-05-17 21:47:54__

-> Its helpful I just wish more ppl accepted it.<br> :date: __2021-05-12 14:37:19__

-> This is a life saver app in just a swipe for verification purposes.
-Just wish we can use this "now" to travel legally since everything are electronic based... but i can wait.<br> :date: __2021-05-10 20:26:49__

 #### 3-star reviews